dariushoule/blog-content/content/posts/2024-12-18-microsoft-phish.md

 ### Third Stage (Anti-Analysis)

-The third payload delivered in this scam is a malformed HTML document peppered with motivational quotes and obfuscated javascript payloads.
+The third payload delivered in this scam is a malformed HTML document peppered with motivational quotes (fun 😂) and obfuscated javascript payloads.

 ![payload 3](/img/microsoft-phish/payload-3.png)

-The obfuscation can be removed using a little automation 🐍
+The obfuscation can be cleaned up using a little automation 🐍

 {{< highlight python >}}
 import base64